PrzemekBiernat1998/ToDoList_Second-Version/README.md

 ## Description

 The application will help you organize your day.
-Thanks to this application you will not forget to do you have to do
+Thanks to this application you will not forget to do you have to do.

+## 🛠Technologies
+- HTML
+- CSS
+- JavaScript
+- Flex
+- Grid
+- BEM
+- Markdown